harshit391/Authentication-Library-C/README.md

 - **Password Management:** Password encryption using Encoding Algorithms.
 - **Input Validation:** Prevents buffer overflows and other security vulnerabilities.
 - **Scalable Design:** Easy integration into larger systems or applications.
-- **Cross Platform:** The Creation of a Static Library help users to access the authentication even without installing external unix libraries

 ***